rwaldron/tc39-notes/es8/2017-03/mar-22.md

 SYG: I guess the trade-off is, given that the default placement of, say, function bindings is confusingly global if you don't use ?? ...if we could go back and look at it, people would want it to be local.
 We want to, going forward, have default placement?

-BT: I don't think I follow the question
+BT: I don't think I follow the question.

 SYG: To me, I buy the argument that own vs. var or let consistency makes it easy to reason about.
 Two: existing programmers find that having to type "own" is onerous, so it makes default sense for these to be on the instance.
 Third: I think that for functions—

-AK: He's saying why do you have to have a keyword before a variable declaration
+AK: He's saying why do you have to have a keyword before a variable declaration?

 SYG: It makes sense for me that default placement for variables is in function not global.
 Given that we have to live with the need to type var/let/const, it seems—